Harmon9802/QuantumLBM/README.md

 ## classical_kolmogorov
 Classical simulation results about a kolmogorov-like flow.
 The second order Carleman linearization LBM results has been validated by the exact solution of LBM for one dimension flow.

+## classical_taylor
+Classical simulation results about Taylor-Green Vortex.
+The second order Carleman linearization LBM results has been validated by the exact solution of LBM.

 ## quantum_kolmogorov
 Still developing (Qiskit library)...